jabolopes/fmark/README.md

 interrogation marks), they are considered paragraphs.
 Otherwise, they are considered headings.
 For example, the following is a paragraph

-> Hi!
+    Hi!
 This is a paragraph which
-> happens to spans multiple lines.
+    happens to spans multiple lines.

 but the following is a heading

-> Hi!
+    Hi!
 This is a heading which
-> also spans multiple lines
+    also spans multiple lines

 The second rule is for sections and subsections: increase in indentation causes a new subsection to be created which spans until that indentation is decreased.
 For example, the following is a section with two subsections and a subsubsection.

-> This is a section.
+    This is a section.

->
->   This is a subsection.
+        This is a subsection.

->
->     This is a subsubsection.
+            This is a subsubsection.

->
->   Back to the subsection.
+        Back to the subsection.

->
-> And we are back on the first section.
+    And we are back on the first section.

-Other rules will be added in the future for enumerations, hyphenized lists, and footnotes.
+Other rules will be added in the future for enumerations, lists, and footnotes.

 Installation
 ------------